freifunk-gluon/gluon/docs/user/site.rst

     Remote server setup for the mesh VPN.

-    The `enabled` option can be set to true to enable the VPN by default. `mtu` defines the MTU of the VPN interface.
+    The `enabled` option can be set to true to enable the VPN by default. `mtu` defines the MTU of the VPN interface, determining a proper MTU value is described in the FAQ entry `"What is a good MTU on the mesh-vpn?"`_.

+    .. _"What is a good MTU on the mesh-vpn?": faq.rst

     The `fastd` section configures settings specific to the *fastd* VPN implementation.